liujiale-study/MSAIProj_HP-PPI/README.md

 We also curate a dataset for training and evaluating our model.

 ## Environment Setup
-Our project is built on a Python 3.9.18, with WSL2 as the system OS.
+Our project is built on a Python 3.9.18 environement, with WSL2 as the system OS.

 The Anaconda and PIP commands we used to setup our environment can be found in `EnvSetupCommands.txt`